The Fricandò recipe is a kind of rustic ratatouille and a typical recipe from the peasant tradition of Romagna.

 The first urban gardens spread between the 15th and 18th centuries.

-In Europe, the first industrial revolution causes an exodus from the countryside to the cities, and the new emigrants introduce the custom of preparing a garden to support the family’s food needs.
+In Europe, the first industrial revolution causes an exodus from the countryside to the cities, and the new emigrants introduced the custom of preparing a garden to support the family’s food needs.
 For this reason, city institutions and religious communities make land available to cultivate to this scope.

 A few decades later, the vegetable garden gained other followers, the urban gardener, and new spaces such as condominium roofs and terraces.

 The vegetable garden has always been a part of human life.
-Isn’t that a beautiful story?

 Fricandò recipe